ryokan0123/ryokan0123.github.io/index.md

 **Ryokan Ri (李 凌寒), Ph.D.**

-A Research Engineer at [Google DeepMind](https://deepmind.google/), specializing in the development and application of large language models (LLMs). ormerly at SB Intuitions, focusing on developing Japanese-centric models.
+A Research Engineer at [Google DeepMind](https://deepmind.google/), specializing in the development and application of large language models (LLMs).
+Formerly at SB Intuitions, focusing on developing Japanese-centric models.

 My primary research interest is in **Natural Language Processing (NLP)**.
 Some of my specific research interests include: